-Heat treatment is a broad term encompassing a number of thermally involved methods and processes used to modify the physical, mechanical and even chemical properties of industrial materials with the goal of adding hardness or ductility.
+Heat treatment is a broad term encompassing a number of thermally involved methods and processes used to modify the physical, mechanical, and even chemical properties of industrial materials with the goal of adding hardness or ductility.

-The temperature, rate and duration of heating as well as the speed, rate and degree of cooling are then manipulated so as to realign the atoms.
-In general, fast cooling produced via cooled gas or liquids engulfing the material results in coarse grain which provides excellent strength and rigidity, but may also become brittle.
-Slow cooling, such as that used in annealing produces small grain structures that have impressive strength but are flexible.
+The temperature, rate, and duration of heating as well as the speed, rate and degree of cooling are then manipulated so as to realign the atoms.
+In general, fast cooling produced via cooled gas or liquids engulfing the material results in coarse grain, which provides excellent strength and rigidity but may also become brittle.
+Slow cooling, such as that used in annealing, produces small grain structures with impressive strength but also flexibility.
 While heating and cooling are essential to all heat treatments, additional considerations include chemical restructuring.